webyom/dd-formula-parser/README.md

 ### params

-- `refMap` an map of all the formulas, the key of map is associated with the variable name.
+- `refMap` a map of all the formulas, the key of the map is associated with the variable name.
 - `refName` the key of the formula you want to resolve in the map.

 ### return